ryanwang520/api-docs/source/includes/_integrations.md

 ArcSite offers a comprehensive integration solution for I360, designed to enhance the experience of users who rely on both ArcSite and I360.
 This integration provides a range of extended functionalities, empowering your projects to:

-- Link `I360 Appointments` with ArcSite `Projects`
+- Associate `I360 Appointments` with ArcSite `Projects`
 - Automatically synchronize `Drawing PDF data (including PDF files of Drawings and Proposal PDFs)` for associated Projects
-- Proactively transmit `Product Lines` information to I360 Appointments for linked Projects, accessible via both the App and User Site
+- Proactively transmit `Product Lines` information to I360 Appointments for associated Projects, accessible via both the App and User Site
 - Enable subscription to the [Proposal Exported in App associated with i360](#proposal-exported-in-app-associated-with-i360) webhook

 Depending on your integration goals, we offer two levels of integration: the `Basic Standard Integration` and the `Extended Integration`.